SeseMueller/binairo-solver/README.md

 Doesn't support monthly puzzle, because it isn't square.

+When compiled, it can solve the 30x30 board in about 150 ms.

 This Repository was written in an afternoon and helped me learn Rust.